compsigh/web/app/docs/web-platform/how-to-publish.md

 date: 2024-07-27
 ---

-hi!

-in a Markdown file, we can...
+In a Markdown file, we can...
 ```

 <details>
-<summary>for the compsigh web platform, there are specific frontmatter properties that impact how content is presented. let's take a look:</summary>
+<summary>For the compsigh web platform, there are specific frontmatter properties that impact how content is presented.
+Let's take a look:</summary>

 <Spacer size={16} />